Who Owns the U.S. National Debt?

 The Debt Is in Two Categories

 Intragovernmental Holdings.
 This is the portion of the federal debt owed to 230 other federal agencies.
-It totals $5.6 trillion, almost 30 percent of the debt.
+Intragovernmental holdings total $5.6 trillion, almost 30 percent of the debt.
 Why would the government owe money to itself?
 Some agencies, like the Social Security Trust Fund, take in more revenue from taxes than they need.
 Rather than stick this cash under a giant mattress, these agencies buy U.S. Treasurys with it.

 By owning Treasurys, they transfer their excess cash to the general fund, where it is spent.
 Of course, one day they will redeem their Treasury notes for cash.
 The federal government will either need to raise taxes or issue more debt to give the agencies the money they will need.

-- Social Security or the Social Security Trust Fund and Federal Disability Insurance Trust Fund - $2.801 trillion.
+- The Social Security Trust Fund and Federal Disability Insurance Trust Fund - $2.820 trillion.

 Debt Held by the Public.
 The public holds the rest of the national debt of $14.7 trillion.
 Foreign governments and investors hold almost half of it.
 One-fourth is held by other governmental entities.
 These include the Federal Reserve, as well as state and local governments.
 Fifteen percent is held by mutual funds, private pension funds, and holders of savings bonds and Treasury notes.
 The remaining 10 percent is owned by businesses, like banks and insurance companies.
 It's also held by an assortment of trusts, companies, and investors.

-Here's the breakdown of holders of the public debt as of December 2016:
+The U.S. Treasury published the breakout of holders of the public debt as of December 2017.
+At that time, the public debt was $14.8 trillion.

 As you can see, if you add up the debt held by Social Security and all the retirement and pension funds, almost half of the U.S. Treasury debt is held in trust for your retirement.
 If the United States defaults on its debt, foreign investors would be angry, but current and future retirees would be hurt the most.